chrisjpalmer/korean-restaurants/README.md

 This is a simple app to help me find my favourite korean restaurants.
 I live in Korea and I like to eat great food!
 This app will help me not to get hungry!

-View it live here: https://korean-restaurants-x1ncq0w8e0jnm.cpln.app/ . _Be
+View it live here: https://korean-restaurants-x1ncq0w8e0jnm.cpln.app/ .
-kind, its serverless so refresh a few times to trigger the first container coming online (I'm a starving engineer)_.
 Hosted on **[Control Plane](https://controlplane.com)**

 ![](./screenshot.png)